 How to Choose the Right Sunscreen for Your Baby

-If you are on a budget: Aveeno Baby gives you solid mineral protection at drugstore prices, no specialty store required.
+If you are on a budget: Aveeno Baby gives you solid, NEA-accepted mineral protection at drugstore prices, no specialty store required.

-If you have a child with deeper skin tones and want less white cast: Look for the more blendable options here, like Mustela or Babo Botanicals, and rub the formula in fully in small sections rather than applying one thick layer.
+If your child has deeper skin tones and wants less white cast: Reach for the most blendable options here, like La Roche-Posay, Mustela, or the no-cast sticks, and rub the formula in fully in small sections rather than one thick layer.

 Real-Life Application Hacks for Squirmy Babies